Vendée

 Vendée (/fr/) is a department in the Pays de la Loire region in Western France, on the Atlantic coast.
-In 2019, it had a population of 685,442.
+In 2023, it had a population of 713,609.
 Its prefecture is La Roche-sur-Yon.

 History

 The area today called the Vendée was originally known as the Bas-Poitou and is part of the former province of Poitou.

 In the southeast corner, the village of Nieul-sur-l'Autise is believed to be the birthplace of Eleanor of Aquitaine (1122–1204).
 Eleanor's son, Richard the Lionheart often had his base in Talmont.
 The Hundred Years' War (1337–1453) turned much of the Vendée into a battleground.

 Since the Vendée held a considerable number of influential Protestants, including control by Jeanne d'Albret mother of Henry IV of France, the region was greatly affected by the French Wars of Religion which broke out in 1562 and continued until 1598.
 In April of that year King Henri IV issued the Edict of Nantes and the Wars came to an end.
 The revocation of the Edict of Nantes in 1685 caused many Huguenots to flee from the Vendée.
-In the void, the region became rigorously Catholic due to the influence of a preacher and Marian missionary Louis de Montfort who radically changed the spirituality of the region.
+In the void, the region became rigorously Catholic due to the influence of preacher and Marian missionary Louis de Montfort who radically changed the spirituality of the region.
 Many attribute the effect of his preaching to prepare the Vendeans for their revolt against the French Revolution.

 The Vendeans revolted against the Revolutionary government in 1793.
-They resented the harsh oppression imposed on the Catholic Church by the provisions of the Civil Constitution of the Clergy act (1790) and broke into open revolt after the Revolutionary government's imposition of military conscription.
+They resented the harsh oppression imposed on the Catholic Church by the provisions of the 1790 Civil Constitution of the Clergy and broke into open revolt after the Revolutionary government's imposition of military conscription.
 A massacre of Republicans at Machecoul in March was followed by guerrilla warfare, led at the outset by peasants who were chosen in each locale, and cost more than 240,000 lives before it ended in 1796 (190,000 Vendeans who were republicans or royalists and 50,000 non-Vendean republican soldiers; according to the Jacques Hussenet and Centre Vendéen de Recherche Historique's book Détruisez la Vendée).